Conus honkeri

 Conus honkeri is a species of sea snail, a marine gastropod mollusk in the family Conidae, the cone snails and their allies.

 Like all species within the genus Conus, these snails are predatory and venomous.
 They are capable of stinging humans, therefore live ones should be handled carefully or not at all.

 Distribution

 Locus typicus: Los Monges Islands, Venezuela.

 This species occurs in the Caribbean Sea off Venezuela, at a depth of 35 m.

 Description

-The maximum recorded shell length is 37mm.
+The maximum recorded shell length is 37 mm.

 Taxonomy

 Conus honkeri was described as a distinct species within the Conus genus, which comprises numerous venomous marine gastropods.

 Habitat

 The species is found in the Caribbean Sea, specifically off the coast of Venezuela.
 The type locality, or locus typicus, is Los Monges Islands, Venezuela.
 Conus honkeri inhabits marine environments at a depth of approximately 35 meters.